WesloTheWeb/to-do-app-demo/README.md

 (App.tsx) Because there are two different components, Tasks and CompletedTasks has the same prop `onDelete` but, we can pass two different functions of deleting active tasks and completed task respectively.
 This is good practice and craftsmanship of code.

+### Passing state as prop
+(App.tsx -> OverlayModal.tsx -> Overlay.tsx) setModalVisible is a function that expects one argument, a boolean, to update the state.
+So, when you directly pass setModalVisible as a prop, it will execute with whatever arguments the parent component passes to it.

+However, in this case, the parent component isn't passing anything, which can lead to bugs or unexpected behavior.

+By using () => setModalVisible(false), you're creating a new function that doesn't expect any arguments and will always call setModalVisible with false when executed.
+This ensures that no matter what, setModalVisible is called with the expected arguments, preventing potential bugs.

+In essence, you are controlling the arguments passed to setModalVisible, making sure it always receives false, which is exactly what you want when closing the modal.